Breaking Emotional Eating Habits

 “Why were you upset when someone cut you off in traffic” would be a good example.
 Don’t start by going into deeper seeded childhood traumas.

-The end result is that you will be able to handle your emotions as they come to you—without this ability you will act irrationally.
+The end result is that you’ll be able to handle your emotions as they come to you—an ability without which you’ll act irrationally.

 Things like eating when you get stressed out or lashing out when you’re angry stem from not being in control.